trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 configuration property or ``storage_schema`` materialized view property can be used to specify the schema where the storage table is created.

+Creating a materialized view does not automatically populate it with data.
+You must run :doc:`/sql/refresh-materialized-view` to populate data in the materialized view.

-Updating the data in the materialized view with :doc:`/sql/refresh-materialized-view` deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.
+Updating the data in the materialized view with ``REFRESH MATERIALIZED VIEW`` deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.
 Data is replaced atomically, so users can continue to query the materialized view while it is being refreshed.
 Refreshing a materialized view also stores the snapshot-ids of all Iceberg tables that are part of the materialized view's query in the materialized view metadata.
 When the materialized view is queried, the snapshot-ids are used to check if the data in the storage table is up to date.
 If the data is outdated, the materialized view behaves like a normal view, and the data is queried directly from the base tables.
 Detecting outdated data is possible only when the materialized view uses Iceberg tables only, or when it uses mix of Iceberg and non-Iceberg tables but some Iceberg tables are outdated.
 When the materialized view is based on non-Iceberg tables, querying it can return outdated data, since the connector has no information whether the underlying non-Iceberg tables have changed.

 Dropping a materialized view with :doc:`/sql/drop-materialized-view` removes the definition and the storage table.